-Planning a South Beach Diet-style Fourth of July barbecue?
-There’s no need to miss out on your favorite Independence Day eats.
-Barbecued burgers and dogs, and grilled veggies and fruits (on Phase 2), can all be enjoyed on the South Beach Diet.
-We love grilling because it’s a healthy way to cook, and it makes it easy to stick to your eating plan.
-We’ll even throw in some classic summer-salad makeovers.
+Hosting a cookout?
+There’s no need to miss out on your favorite eats just because you’re following the South Beach Diet.
+Grilled burgers, dogs, and veggies, and grilled fruits (on Phase 2), can all be enjoyed on the plan.
+We love grilling because it’s a healthy way to cook, and you won’t be slaving over a hot stove.
+As an accompaniment, try one of our classic summer-salad makeovers.

 Hamburgers and Hot Dogs

 South Beach Diet–style: When cooking up burgers, choose lean ground round or ground sirloin, ground turkey or chicken breast, or ground pork tenderloin.
-Salmon and tuna also make great patties.
-Starting on Phase 2, all hot dogs made with beef, pork, poultry, or soy can be enjoyed occasionally, as long as they are at least 97 percent fat-free (3 to 6 g fat per serving).
+Ground salmon and tuna also make great patties.
+When you start on Phase 2, you can occasionally enjoy hot dogs made with beef, pork, poultry, or soy, as long as they are at least 97 percent fat-free (3 to 6 g fat per serving).
 Serve burgers or hot dogs on 100% whole-grain or whole-wheat buns on Phase 2.
-If you’re on Phase 1, use tomato slices, romaine lettuce leaves, or portobello mushroom caps as your burger “bun.”
-When it comes to toppings, skip sugary condiments like store-bought ketchup and go for sliced tomatoes, onions, or mustard.
-Or prepare your own condiments: try a sun-dried tomato mayonnaise or jalapeño salsa on any Phase.
+If you’re on Phase 1, use tomato slices, romaine lettuce leaves, or portobello mushroom caps as your “bun.”
+When it comes to toppings, skip sugary condiments and go for Dijon mustard, sugar-free ketchup and sliced tomatoes, and onions.
+Or prepare your own healthy topping: Try a sun-dried tomato mayonnaise or jalapeño salsa on any Phase.

-South Beach Diet–style: While summer fruit favorites like watermelon and pineapple should be avoided until Phase 3 because they contain natural sugars that can affect blood-sugar levels and cause cravings, there are many other delicious fruits that can still be enjoyed on Phase 2.
-Try making kebabs with peaches, plums, nectarines, and/or mangoes, and grill over medium heat.
+South Beach Diet–style: While summer fruit favorites like watermelon and pineapple should be avoided until Phase 3 because they contain a high concentration of natural sugars that can affect blood-sugar levels and cause cravings, there are many other delicious fruits that can still be enjoyed on Phase 2.
+Try making fruit kebabs with peaches, plums, nectarines, and/or mangoes, and grill over medium heat.
 Keep an eye on the fruit and turn frequently so it doesn’t burn.
 If you like, melt dark chocolate for a delicious fruit fondue.
-Phase 1 dieters must avoid fruit but can enjoy a sugar-free Fudgsicle or popsicle as a sweet summer treat.
+Phase 1 dieters must avoid fruit but can enjoy a sugar-free frozen fruit-flavored pops or frozen no-sugar-added fudge pops as a sweet summer treat.